-Financial instruments carried on the statement of financial position include available-for-sale financial assets, cash and cash equivalents and accruals.
+Financial instruments carried on the statement of financial position include financial assets carried at fair value through OCI, cash and cash equivalents and accruals.
 The particular recognition methods adopted are disclosed in the accounting policies above.

 3 FINANCIAL RISK MANAGEMENT